danielhammerl/nodejs-service-framework/README.md

         "host": string, // default: localhost
         "port": number | number[], // default: 8080
     },
-    "serviceRegistry": {
+    "debugMode": boolean // shows stacktraces in console output, default is false "serviceRegistry": {
         "forceConnect": boolean // forcing connection to service registry, if its false connection will only be etablished on production ( default is false )
     },